 Elliot Humberto Kavee and I used to get together once a week in his studio in San Francisco and play duets for one hour without ever saying a word to each other.
 Years later Ches Smith and I did the same, except we said a word to each other and also sometimes Miya Osaki would join the conversation.

-These days I have been enjoying playing duets with Myra Melford.
-We have vast areas in common, and in a duet we are able to phrase together exactly as needed, turn on a dime, change shape, etc. Each concert has been a chapter in an evolving musical conversation -- two musicians speaking the same language with slightly different points of view, and, like any good conversation, always finding something new.
+Myra Melford and I have vast areas in common, and in a duet we are able to phrase together exactly as needed, turn on a dime, change shape, etc. Each concert has been a chapter in an evolving musical conversation -- two musicians speaking the same language with slightly different points of view, and, like any good conversation, always finding something new.
 So we titled the project DIALOGUE.
-Click here for some tracks from a recent concert.
+Our first record is out on BAG Production.

 Trio is where it all started for me.
 The strong shape of the triangle.
 First, of course, was New Klezmer Trio -- me, Kenny Wollesen, and Dan Seamans.
 Like many other musicians, I'm sure, I was fascinated by the melodic, harmonic, and rhythmic freedom of Sonny Rollins' Live at the Village Vanguard (and, later, Way Out West) -- just saxophone, bass, and drums.
 When the itch hit me to bust something out of the old klezmer melodies, this type of instrumentation seemed right and we started New Klezmer Trio.
 I was working on pivoting around the tonality into new regions and not having a "harmonic" instrument in the group allowed me to do this as I felt it.
 More extensive thoughts on this period can be found in my essay “New Klezmer Trio and the Origins of Radical Jewish Culture” here on the website.
 NKT made three records: Masks and Faces (1991), Melt Zonk Rewire (1995), and Short for Something (2000); all are available on Tzadik.

-Later on I regrouped with Kenny and Greg Cohen to make Speech Communication and we had an excellent European tour in the fall of 2011 -- here's a song from our concert in Wels: www.youtube.com/watch?v=TGCcCN4hDu0
+Later on I regrouped with Kenny and Greg Cohen to make Speech Communication and we had an excellent European tour in the fall of 2011 -- here's Head and Tails from a concert at Alter Schlachthof in Wels.

 Sorry, I need to quote myself from a lovely interview with Warren Allen in All About Jazz where I was asked about playing with Charlie Hunter: